Edwin Booth: Later life

-Booth was married to Mary Devlin from 1860 to 1863, the year of her death.
+Booth was married to Mary Devlin Booth from 1860 until her death in 1863.
 They had one daughter, Edwina, born on December 9, 1861, in London.
-He later remarried, wedding his acting partner Mary McVicker in 1869, and became a widower again in 1881.
+He later remarried, to his acting partner Mary McVicker Booth in 1869.
+Their only child, a son named Edgar, died shortly after birth.
+Booth became a widower again in 1881.

 In 1869, Edwin acquired his brother John's body after repeatedly writing to President Andrew Johnson pleading for it.
 Johnson finally released the remains, and Edwin had them buried, unmarked, in the family plot at Green Mount Cemetery in Baltimore.

 On April 23, 1879, Mark Gray, a traveling salesman from Keokuk, Iowa, fired two shots from a pistol at Booth.
-Booth was playing the title role in Richard II at McVickers Theatre in Chicago, Illinois, during the final act of the William Shakespeare tragedy.
+Booth was playing the title role in Richard II at McVicker's Theatre in Chicago, Illinois, during the final act of the William Shakespeare tragedy.
 Gray gave as his motive a wrong done to a friend by Booth.
 Gray's shots, which were fired from a distance of thirty-four feet, missed Booth, burying themselves in the stage floor.
 The would-be assassin was jailed at Central Station in Chicago.
 Booth was not acquainted with Gray, who worked for a St. Louis, Missouri dry goods firm.
 A letter to a woman in Ohio was found on Gray's person.
 The correspondence affirmed Gray's intent to murder Booth.
 The attempted assassination occurred on Shakespeare's supposed birthday and came at a time when Booth was receiving numerous death threats by mail.

 In 1888, Booth founded The Players, a private club for performing, literary, and visual artists and their supporters, purchasing and furnishing a home on Gramercy Park as its clubhouse.

 His final performance was, fittingly, in his signature role of Hamlet, in 1891 at the Brooklyn Academy of Music.